ceramic-sf/quick-boi-source/bolq.md

 Postmodern philosophy is characterised by the use of jargon in a way that seeks to obscure meaning.
 Terms are borrowed from other hard sciences and are used in ways that differ from their meanings used elsewhere.

-*Sokal published a parody paper in a postmoder journal to illuminate the problem with postmodern philosophy.
+*Sokal published a parody paper in a postmodern journal to illuminate the problem with postmodern philosophy.
 It was published without being identified as a hoax.*

 ### The rise of the spread of bad ideas